sporto/elm-tutorial/070_routing/main_view.md

 This is a handy trick for printing the current model to the console, very useful for debugging our application while developing.

 ---

+Now we have a function `page` which has a case expression to show the correct view depending on what is in `model.routing.route`.

 When hitting the edit player view (e.g. `/players/3/edit`) we may or may not have a player with that id.